 Our capacity to create and embrace change is truly amazing.We seem to take little note of it, simply accepting each forward step as another part of the way we work.
 Maybe we should pause to take stock every so often and realise what an unbelievably brilliant vehicle we have been given in our body, brain and mind.

 Instead, as soon as we are faced with a new challenge like picking up a pen in the other hand, or facing a change in direction, there is that frisson of fear, wondering if we can do it.

 Maybe we need that fear… maybe the adrenaline fuels our attempts at that ‘something new’.
 Does it aid our concentration or does it serve to pull our attention right into the moment so that we can achieve what is needed, by bringing the body, mind and emotions into a sharp and collaborative focus?

 Like the points of a triangle, each equidistant from the centre and of equal importance, these three facets of ourselves must be brought to bear on anything we do, with each taking precedence as required.
 There is a fourth point though, removed from these three, yet intimately linked… and that is the hub that retains its stillness at the centre; a point of balance at the heart of being.

 That kernel of stillness is always there, the source and centre of all we do and all we are, whether we are aware of it or not.
-If we learn to consciously act that point of inner balance, what could we achieve, both as individuals and as a species?
+If we could learn to consciously act from that point of inner balance, what could we achieve, both as individuals and as a species?